NOW OFFERING HOME OCCUPATIONAL THERAPY SERVICES!

 Dr. Amy Morse graduated from Medical University of South Carolina with a Doctorate in Physical Therapy in 2009.
 She worked at St. Francis Hospital in Greenville, SC for four years where she began working with people with Parkinson’s Disease.
 Following this, Amy moved to Atlanta in 2013 and took a job with Emory Healthcare until 2021.
-During her time at Emory, Amy expanded and led the Movement Disorders rehab program, was a mentor for Emory University’s Physical Therapy Neurological Residency program.
+During her time at Emory, Amy expanded and led the Movement Disorders rehab program, was a mentor for Emory University’s Physical Therapy Neurological Residency program and was the lead PT on the Comprehensive Care Clinic for PD.
 She has spoken at many local and national community events and conferences including Emory’s Udall Community Conversations, National Parkinson’s Foundation “Living Well” and “Fitness Counts”, and World Parkinson’s Congress in 2016.
+In 2017, she completed the Physical Therapy Faculty Scholar program with the Parkinson's Foundation.
 She teaches the Parkinson’s lab materials for Emory University and GA State’s Physical Therapy students.

 Amy has been involved with the LDBF Boxing for Parkinson’s (now part of the Center for Movement Challenges) program since 2014 and currently serves on the Physical Therapy Advisor for Parkinson's & MS Exercise and Wellness Programs.
 She is co-author and presenter of the LDBF Affiliate Certification Training Program.

 In 2021, Amy opened up her own private practice, Synapse, with her business partner Brittney in hopes to connect rehab and wellness for optimal care for people with Movement Disorders.